MicrosoftDocs/azure-devops-yaml-schema/task-reference/download-pipeline-artifact-v0.md

 **`pipelineId`** - **The specific pipeline to download from**<br>
 `string`.<br>
 <!-- :::editable-content name="helpMarkDown"::: -->
 The build from which to download the artifacts.
 For example: `1764`.
+If missing, target the current pipeline.
 <!-- :::editable-content-end::: -->
 <br>